Skip to main content

 Attendees respond to your poll by selecting one of up to five responses.
 You decide how many choices attendees see.

-See the Polls help article or watch the Polling video for more information about using Polls.
+You can also watch the Polling video for more information about using Polls.

 Manage Attendees